 β1λ~β2λ~β0ψ~β1ψ~β2ψ~N(0,0.25)

-Based on preliminary analyses, we did not fit covariates to detection probability because observations were insufficient for robust modeling (results not shown; see XX at doiXX).
+Based on preliminary analyses, we did not fit covariates to detection probability because observations were insufficient for robust modeling.
 The Bayesian model-based approach was implemented using Markov chain Monte Carlo (MCMC) methods in JAGS (Plummer 2003), accessed using jagsUI (Kelner, K., 2018) in Program R. We ran the models using 3 chains with 250,000 total iterations, including 100 adaptation iterations and 50,000 burn-in iterations, with a thinning rate of 10, yielding 60,000 estimates of each retained variable in the posterior distribution.
 We assessed model fit by examining traceplots of posterior distributions and verifying that R statistics were < 1.1 for all parameters.

 Results